-- Flights – Both domestic (if you need to fly to a major airport from your home town) and international.
+Flights – Both domestic and international, if you need to fly to a major airport within your country, from your home town.

-- Food – Dpending on your style of travel, this will vary.
-If you’re someone who likes to eat out a lot while traveling, budget more for food.
-If you prefer to eat on the cheap, you won’t need to budget as much!
+Food – Your food budget will vary, depending on your style of travel.
+If you are someone who likes to eat out a lot while traveling, you’ll need to budget more for food.
+If you are happy to eat on the cheap and mainly live off street food, you won’t need to budget as much.

-- Souvenirs – Even if you’re not big on souvenirs, it’s always good to put a little bit of money aside.
-You’ll more than likely find something small that you want to purchase, so you’ll be glad you budgeted extra!
-Not to mention those gifts for family and friends you promised to buy!
+Souvenirs – Even if you’re not big on souvenirs, it’s always a good idea to put a little bit of money aside.
+You’ll more than likely find something small that you want to purchase, so you’ll be glad you budgeted extra.
+Not to mention those gifts for family and friends you promised you would buy!

-- Transport – Most major cities around the world will generally have fairly reliable and decent public transport.
-But it’s best to budget a little bit extra incase you need to catch a taxi or an alternate form of transportation.
+Transport – Most major cities around the world generally have fairly reliable and decent public transport.
+That being said, it’s good to budget a little bit extra just incase you need to catch a Taxi or Uber as an alternate form of transportation.

-Now that you’ve set yourself a budget, it’s time to decide exactly what time of year you’d like to travel!
-Remember back in step one, where I had you decide which time of year you wanted to travel, to help you settle on a destination?
-Well now is the time we get a bit more specific!
+Now that you’ve set yourself a budget, it’s time to decide exactly what time of year you’d like to travel.
+Remember back in step one, where you decided on the time of you you want to travel, to help you settle on a destination?
+Well now is the time we get a bit more specific.

-By now you’ve chosen your destination, and locked in your travel dates.
-But have you narrowed down which city you’d like to start your trip in?
-For example, if you’ve decided to spend a couple of weeks in Australia, where do you want to start?
+By now you’ve probably chosen your destination and locked in your travel dates.
+But have you narrowed down the city in which you would like to start and end your trip?
+For example, if you have decided to spend a few weeks traveling around Australia, which city would you like to start?

-If you’re not sure whether there’s a flight comparison website available in your country, simply do a quick Google search for ‘flight comparison websites in ______’.
-This should make it easy to find the most popular and commonly used!
-You can also head to each airline’s website individually, and search for flights that way.
+If you aren’t sure what the best flight booking website is, just do a quick Google search for book flights in _____.
+This should make it easy to find the most popular and commonly used websites in your country.
+You can also head to each airline’s individual website and search for flights that way.

 When you’re ready to start searching for flights, have this information ready to go:

-- The exact dates of departure and return
+- The exact dates of your departure and return

-- Time of day you would prefer to fly (if you’re not too fussed about this, you can generally score some good deals early in the morning or late at night)
+- Time of day you would prefer to fly – if you aren’t too fussed about this, you can generally score some good deals for flying early in the morning or late at night

-- Whether or not you’re bringing checked baggage (this means a suitcase or bag that will be put underneath the plane, instead of taking it on with you.
-This option costs extra)
+- Whether or not you’re bringing checked baggage – This option costs extra, and essentially means a suitcase or bag that will be stored underneath the plane, instead of taking it on the plane with you.

 - Whether you would prefer a direct flight, or a flight that has stopovers in one or more cities on the way to your final destination